fedekrum/Mini-Arcade/README.md

 i2cdump -y 1 0x62
 ```

 0x62 is device address.

 You can see：0x0A address register default value is 0xC0

 ```
 i2cset -y 1 0x62 0x0A 0x00
 ```

-Wake-up the device I2C function; MODE register address 0x0A set to 0x00
+Wake-up the device I2C function;

+MODE register address 0x0A set to 0x00

 ```
 i2cdump -y 1 0x62;
 ```

 VCELL(cell voltage) address：0x02 - 0x03

-PS: 0x62 is the device address of I2C device（CW2015 power monitoring chip）
+PS: 0x62 is the device address of I2C device

+(CW2015 power monitoring chip）

 #### How to read the voltage values that saved by chip register?